ahcombs/bayesactR/README.md

     [XCode](https://developer.apple.com/xcode/) which includes the
     complier clang.
 Fair warning that this is a relatively large program and will likely take a long time to download and install.
-If you find that clang does not work, please let me know\!
+If you find that clang does not work, please let me know!

 2. [GSL (the GNU Scientific Library)](http://www.gnu.org/software/gsl/).
 The most recent version